 Web editing is a major part of my job

 Do an audit of your website to work out what pages you need to make accessible first to comply with legislation.
 We suggest looking at high traffic pages first.
 Any issues that can't be fixed immediately should be recorded for addition to an Accessibility Statement.
 Additions to the Accessibility Statement.

-There are lots of training materials available.
-This video on accessibility examines different personas, gives a good coverage of what to do, you will need to get a subscription, though.
+There are lots of training materials available on accessibility.
+This video on accessibility examines different personas, gives good coverage of what to do, you will need to get a subscription though.

 Public pages must meet the AA WCAG 2.1 standard.
 Get familiar with what you need to do.
 Start updating your pages following the guidance here.
 Note that PDFs and Word documents are also included.